mpnally/Terrifically-Simple-JSON/README.md

 If the number example
-seems unintuitive, consider that when you write `178` in JSON, you are really writing a reference to a number.
-The notation we use to write this reference was [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
+seems unintuitive, consider that when you write `178` in JSON, you are really writing a reference to an existing number—the number 178 has been around a lot longer than your JSON.
+The notation we are using to write this reference was [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
 When you write `true` or `false` in JSON, you are using a different reference notation—one that is specific to booleans.
-Strings can be viewed the same way.
+Strings can be viewed the same way, although it takes a little more thought to see why this is true.
 Any datatype can be thought of as consisting of a pre-defined set of entities with a notation for writing references to them [and perhaps some operators on them, but operators are out of the scope of JSON].
 JSON has built-in support for the reference notations for numbers, booleans and strings.
 For other datatypes,